Disneyland's Instagram and Facebook Profiles Under Attack | Technology

 “Didn’t expect to see Disneyland’s Instagram hacked and covered in racial slurs today,” one Twitter account commented.

-“Disneyland Instagram with racially insensitive posts after account was hacked by ‘super hacker’,” said another user.
+“Disneyland Instagram with racially insensitive posts after account was hacked by ‘super hacker’,” another user said.

 Accounts were temporarily disabled in the morning and returned without posts.
 The company did not say whether this was the first time social media had been hacked.